JoeMingT/deep-sea-cleaner/Readme.md

 # Deep Sea Cleaner
-This is a game project created using Python and Pygame.
-It was made in 2021, tested on 17th April 2024.
-It works fine except for some bugs and print errors.
+This is a game project created using Python and Pygame for a local Game Jam in university.
+It was made in 2021, tested on 17th April 2024 on a new system and still works.

 **System tested on:** <br/>
 OS: Arch Linux, Linux LTS 6.6.27, KDS Plasma 6, Wayland Compositor <br/>